UnclassedPenguin/scripts/README.md

 ## AutoMinecraftBackup

 This is a script I use on my minecraft server to automatically back up. have it run daily with cron.

+## UpgradeMinecraftServer

+(ums)

+This script automatically updates my minecraft server.
+Just pass it the url of the new server download url.
+It is fairly specific to my use case, so make sure you read it before you try to use it.

 ## Timer